libp2p/specs/pubsub/README.md

 certificate chain shared amongst trusted peers.
 (Spec writer's note: this is the least clearly defined option and my description here may be wildly incorrect, needs checking).

+## Topic Validation

+Implementations MUST support attaching _validators_ to topics.

+_Validators_ have access to the `Message` and can apply any logic to determine its validity.
+When propagating a message for a topic, implementations will invoke all validators attached to that topic, and will only continue propagation if, and only if all, validations pass.

+In its simplest form, a _validator_ is a function with signature `(peer.ID, *Message) => bool`, where the return value is `true` if validation passes, and `false` otherwise.

+Local handling of failed validation is left up to the implementation (e.g. logging).

+Implementations MAY allow dynamically adding and removing _validators_ at runtime.